-- (a) Lag phase: Initially, the population of the yeast cell is very small.
-This is because of the limited resource present in the habitat. - (b) Positive acceleration phase: During this phase, the yeast cell adapts to the new environment and starts increasing its population.
-However, at the beginning of this phase, the growth of the cell is very limited. - (c) Exponential phase: During this phase, the population of the yeast cell increases suddenly due to rapid growth.
+(a) Lag phase: Initially, the population of the yeast cell is very small.
+This is because of the limited resource present in the habitat.

+(b) Positive acceleration phase: During this phase, the yeast cell adapts to the new environment and starts increasing its population.
+However, at the beginning of this phase, the growth of the cell is very limited.

+(c) Exponential phase: During this phase, the population of the yeast cell increases suddenly due to rapid growth.

 The population grows exponentially due to the availability of sufficient food resources, constant environment, and the absence of any interspecific competition.
-As a result, the curve rises steeply upwards. - (d) Negative acceleration phase: During this phase, the environmental resistance increases and the growth rate of the population decreases.
-This occurs due to an increased completion among the yeast cells for food and shelter. - (e) Stationary phase: During this phase, the population becomes stable.
+As a result, the curve rises steeply upwards.

+(d) Negative acceleration phase: During this phase, the environmental resistance increases and the growth rate of the population decreases.
+This occurs due to an increased competition among the yeast cells for food and shelter.

+(e) Stationary phase: During this phase, the population becomes stable.
 The number of cells produced in a population equals the number of cells that die.
 Also, the population of the species is said to have reached nature's carrying-capacity in its habitat.

-Class XII - NCERT - Biology

-Chapter 13 Organisms and Populations
+A Verhulst-pearl logistic curve is also known as an S-shaped growth curve.

-Select the statement which explains best parasitism.
+Q17: Select the statement which explains best parasitism.

-- (a) One organism is benefited. - (b) Both the organisms are benefited. - (c) One organism is benefited, other is not affected. - (d) One organism is benefited, other is affected.
+(a) One organism is benefited.

+- (b) Both the organisms are benefited. - (c) One organism is benefited, other is not affected. - (d) One organism is benefited, other is affected.